Insight - Modi's popularity in rural India punctured by discontent, suicides

 In more than a dozen villages visited by Reuters this week across the state that sends the most lawmakers to parliament, farmers said there was a "crisis" in the countryside, where 70 percent of India's 1.2 billion people live.

-Angered by low farmgate prices and the lack of state compensation for crop damage, some villagers said they have ostracised local members of Modi's BJP and barred them from attending weddings.
+Angered by low farmgate prices and the lack of state compensation for crop damage, some villagers said they have ostracised local members of the BJP and barred them from attending weddings.

 Parties crushed by the BJP in last year's general election have coupled the discontent with street protests against a land acquisition bill that will make it easier for businesses to buy farmland, a potent issue in the countryside.